Lady in White: Production

+Development

 LaLoggia partly based the screenplay of the film on The Lady in White legend, regarding a woman who supposedly searches for her lost daughter in Durand-Eastman Park in Rochester, New York, LaLoggia's hometown.

-Financing

-The film was entirely financed ($4.7 million) through a penny stock offering.
-New Sky Communications, a public company set-up by Frank LaLoggia and his cousin Charles M. LaLoggia, traded initially on NASDAQ for 10 cents a share.
+The film was entirely financed through a penny stock offering, New Sky Communications, a public company set-up by LaLoggia and his cousin Charles M. LaLoggia, traded initially on NASDAQ for 10 cents a share.
 It was the first and only occasion that a single, feature film was financed in this manner.

-“'Charlie came to me and said ‘Look, we may be able to do this again (raise money independently) if we go public.’
-He said that there was a possibility we could structure a penny stock offering to raise the money to make another film,” Frank told HalloweenLove.
-“It took us quite a while to structure this public entity called New Sky Communications.
-We had a number of brokers around the country selling stock for "Lady" and it took us about three years, from beginning to end, to bring Lady in White to fruition.'”

-While Charles led the fundraising effort on the East Coast, Frank did the same in Los Angeles.
-There, he secured commitments from Lukas Haas (Witness), Tony Award winner Len Cariou, and his friend Katherine Helmond, best known as Mona on Who’s the Boss, one of America’s 10 most-watched TV shows at the time.
-In fact, Helmond pitched in a little of her own money to the fund-raising.
+After producing a 7-minute promotional reel for the project, New Sky Communications was able to secure $4.7 million from 4,000 investors.

+Filming

-Across all of their fundraising efforts, Frank and Charles raised $4.7 million, and they endeavored to use the money wisely – meticulously storyboarding every scene prior to the 15-week production, forgoing a standard practice like a completion bond insuring against budget overages...
+Prior to filming, Frank and Charles LaLoggia meticulously storyboarded every scene prior to the shoot, forgoing a standard practice like a completion bond insuring against budget overages.
+Principal photography of Lady in White began on September 29, 1986, in Lyons and Sodus, New York.
+Additional photography took place at Raleigh Studios in Los Angeles.
+Filming was officially completed on January 10, 1987.

+Release

-The cousins managed to recoup every penny of their negative costs before the film had even hit theaters.
-They sold the foreign rights to Samuel Goldwyn Productions for a $1,000,000 advance and 70% of all foreign sales bringing their foreign earnings to over 2.7 million.
-Home video rights went to Richard Branson’s Virgin Vision for $2,000,000, and New Century Vista picked up U.S. theatrical while guaranteeing a $1,000,000 spend to open the picture.
+The LaLoggias managed to recoup the film's budget before the film had even hit theaters.
+They sold the foreign rights to Samuel Goldwyn Productions for a $1 million advance and 70% of all foreign sales bringing their foreign earnings to over $2.7 million.
+New Century Vista acquired the film for U.S. theatrical distribution, guaranteeing $1 million in prints and ads to promote and open the picture.

+Lady in White premiered in the United States on April 22, 1988, in 90 theaters in Los Angeles and Chicago.
+The film was dropped by a number of Southern California theaters after its first week of screening due to average attendance and a glut of films that were on the market competing for screens before it opened in New York City on May 13, 1988, and expanded to a wide theatrical release on May 20, 1988.

+The film screened at the London Film Festival on November 17, 1988.